 CPUG officer and representative openings

-Group informed CPUG have a new Treasuer and Website Rep, but are still looking for a Cycling Rep and a Secretary.
+Group informed CPUG have a new volunteer to stand for Treasuer and a new Website Rep, but are still looking for a Cycling Rep, Café Rep and a Secretary.

 Action: Alexandra to continue to advertise positions.